katerinanavab/javadocs/docs/unit07/notes705.md

 16 | 16          | 5
 100 | 100         | 7

-Runtimes can be described with mathematical functions.
-For an array of size n, linear search runtime is a linear function, and binary search runtime is a function of log base 2 of n (or log n + 1 comparisons).
-This is called the big-O runtime function in computer science, for example O(log n) vs. O(n).
-You can compare the growth of functions like n and log\ :sub:`2`\ n as n, the data size, grows and see that binary search runs much faster for any n.
-You don't need to know the log n runtime growth function for the AP exam, but you should be able to calculate how many steps binary search takes for a given n by counting how many times you can divide it in half.
-Or you can start at 1 and keep a count of how many times you can double it with the powers of two (1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024, etc.) until you reach a number that is slightly above n.
+> Runtimes can be described with [mathematical functions](https://en.wikipedia.org/wiki/Big_O_notation).
+You don't need to know the runtime growth functions for the AP exam, but you should be able to **calculate how many steps** binary search takes for a given `n` by counting how many times you can _divide it in half_.

 #### 💻 In-Class Activity: Search Runtimes
 {:.no_toc}